ZuzanaSpisakovaFerreira/Power-BI-projects/Fictional Retail Company in Europe: Sales and Profit Analysis/README.md

 # Sales and Profit Dashboard - Project Steps

 1.	**Uploaded Data** - Imported a Microsoft Excel workbook into Power BI.
-Ny data were already clean and reliable, so it wasn't necessary to use Power Query.
+My data were already clean and reliable, so it wasn't necessary to use Power Query.
 If needed I can make some transformation later.
 Modelling was automatically generated with Power BI.
 The key relationship was established on Order ID column.
 2.	**Created Hierarchy** (called Geography in ListOfOrders table) - Organized data into hierarchical structure for better analysis and visualization.
 Geography = Country » State » City
 Important: If error message: File->Options and Settings -> Options -> Security -> Map and Filled Maps Visuals -> ENABLE
 3.	**Created Map**- using Geography in Location Field and to reinforced it with Latitude and Longitude fields.
 Initially Latitude and Longitude were aggregated as an average but I change it to the Median.
 Since the latitude and longitude values represent cities in the dataset, using the Median provides a more accurate alignment when drilling up to state level in hierarchy